 Macdonald L, McCrorie P, Nicholls N, Ellaway A. Walkability around primary schools and area deprivation across Scotland.
 BMC Public Health 2016;16:328open access

 Ram B, Rudnicka AR, Hudda MT, Nightingale CM, Kapetanakis VV, Ellaway A, Cooper AR, Page A, Lewis D, Cummins S, Giles-Corti B, Whincup PH, Cook DG, Owen CG.
 Cohort profile: examining neighbourhood activities in built living environments in London - the enable London - Olympic park cohort.
 BMJ Open 2016;6:e012643open access

 Skivington K, Lifshen M, Mustard C. Implementing a collaborative return-to-work program: lessons from a qualitative study in a large Canadian healthcare organization.
 Work 2016;55:613-624open access

-Skivington K, Vojt G, Thomson H, Fenton C, Campbell M, Sweeting H. Systematic literature review of interventions to improve health, happiness and wellbeing in the transition from adolescence to adulthood [systematic review protocol].
+Skivington K, Vojt G, Thomson H, Fenton C, Campbell M, Sweeting H. Systematic literature review of interventions to improve health, happiness and wellbeing in the transition from adolescence to adulthood [protocol].
 MRC/CSO Public and Health Sciences Unit, 2016open access